-Makar to Makar with Jackie Kay, online, 28 May 2020, free entry - Find Out More
+Makar to Makar with Jackie Kay, online, Until 27 August 2020, free entry - Visit now

 A wee bit of company from our living rooms to your living rooms… an old-fashioned, rich but heady mix of poetry and music – Jackie Kay

 The music element, meanwhile, comes courtesy one of three resident singers – and sometimes the guest poet, as in the case of multi-award-winning Don Paterson in the second week, who came armed with guitar (and pet dog).
 Katherine Philpott was the second week’s singer; week one kicked off proceedings on 14 May with Peggy Hughes (Programme Director for Writers’ Centre Norwich, and, previously, of Literary Dundee, the Scottish Poetry Library and Edinburgh International Book Festival) asking Jackie questions, and songs from Suzanne Bonnar.
-Episode three on Thursday 28th welcomes singer Claire Brown while the “makar” is Gerda Stevenson, award-winning Scottish actress, director and writer, and one of the contributors to Carol Ann Duffy’s WRITE where we are NOW coronavirus project.
+Episode three on Thursday 28 May welcomed singer Claire Brown while the “makar” is Gerda Stevenson, award-winning Scottish actress, director and writer, and one of the contributors to Carol Ann Duffy’s WRITE where we are NOW coronavirus project.
 Episode four is Imtiaz Dharker, episode five Michael Pedersen and Meg Bateman, episode six welcomes Scottish crime fiction writer Val McDermid, and episode seven is the turn of Peter Mackay and Chris McQueer.
 Episode eight, sees Nadine Aisha Jassat and Hannah Lavery, episode nine is the turn of William Letford and Niall Campbell, episode 10 is Adjoa Andoh (rescheduled from an earlier date) and episode 11, on Thursday 23 July, is Ross Wilson and Colin McGuire.
 All previous episodes are available to watch again on the Makar To Makar website.

 Makar to Makar with Jackie Kay, online